cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/102/_Agenda.md

-1. Refactoring Guidance
+1. Guidance for Refactoring QI Core meaures to use US Quality Core
 2. US CQL Discussion Topics
-3. Community Issues